osmanpub/affablebean-boot/mysql/README.md

  	If you're a developer you can install the [SDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) instead.

  3. Run these commands from the **affable-boot** project folder to build and populate the database.
-    Open a command terminal, change to the project folder and start mysql:
+    Open a terminal, change to the project folder and start mysql:

 	`mysql -u root -p`

 	Login using your password.
 If your admin username isn't *root* then modify the *-u parameter*.
 	Next run the sql installation scripts:

 	mysql> `source ./mysql/schema.sql;`

 	mysql> `source ./mysql/data.sql;`

  4. Set up the following user so the server application can access the database:

-	mysql> `create user 'springuser'@'%' identified by 'ThePassword';` mysql> `grant all on affablebean.* to 'springuser'@'%';`
+	mysql> `create user 'springuser'@'%' identified by 'ThePassword';`

+	mysql> `grant all on affablebean.* to 'springuser'@'%';`

  5. Quit the program by typing `quit` to return to the command shell.

- 6. Test the installation by running `sh server` to start the server and type in `http://localhost:8080` in your browser to view the home page.
+ 6. Test the installation by running `sh server` to start the server and type in `http://localhost:8080` in a browser to view the home page.

- 	If everything is OK you should see the home page listing the product categories, along with sample photos.
+ 	If everything is OK you should see the front page listing the product categories, along with sample photos.